JoseLopezSolis/JoseLopezSolis/README.md

 - 🔭 I’m currently working on **my portfolio website.**

-- 🌱 I’m currently learning **New fuctionalities in javaScript and React**
+- 🌱 I’m currently learning **new fuctionalities in javaScript and React**

 - 💬 Ask me about **JavaScript, HTML, CSS, web development.**